Faculty-led Program in Spain

 - Recognize the impact of messages across cultures and the cultural implications for relationships, organizations, and media.

 - Identify barriers to intercultural communication and practice creative strategies to address those barriers.

 - Communicate effectively with diverse others as you work through perceived cultural differences.

 Participation in this program requires several class meetings throughout the spring semester.
-The course is scheduled for the summer (May session).
+The course is scheduled for the summer (June).
 Please contact the program's course leader for more information on coursework requirements.